 Year Invented: 1930

 Named after a horse, Snickers (the candy) has withstood the test of time.
-It’s also won the chocolate race as Mars’ most popular bar and a contender for most popular bar in the world.
-Even the French have mimicked the iconic bar in recipes that have elevate this uniquely American creation.
+It’s also won the chocolate race as Mars’ most popular bar and a contender for most popular candy bar in the world.
+Even the French have mimicked the iconic bar in recipes that have elevated this uniquely American creation.

 More than just chocolate, Snickers bars contain caramel, nougat and peanuts.
-And not just a random number of peanuts – each regular bar has 16 peanuts.
+And not just a random number of peanuts.
+Each regular bar has 16 peanuts.